jsuarezruiz/Nova.Avalonia.UI/docs/docs/getting-started.md

 ## Prerequisites

-- Avalonia 11 or later
+- Avalonia 12.1.1 or later in the Avalonia 12 release line
 - .NET 8 or later

+Android and iOS applications require .NET 10, matching Avalonia 12's platform support.

 ## Install the NuGet package